AR Point&Click: An Interface for Setting Robot Navigation Goals: Quantitative Results

-The \textbf{Person Following} method was found to be the most \textbf{Easy to Use (Q4)} with the difference to the \textbf{Tablet} interface significant (p=0.005).
-However a significant difference was not found to the \textbf{AR Point\&Click} interface (p=0.077).
-Therefore, \textbf{H4} can only be partially affirmed and further user studies and user feedback is warranted.

-When asked for which interface they would prefer for this task after being exposed to all three interfaces, 12 users out of 18 indicated that they prefer \textbf{AR Point\&Click} interface, including 3 who indicated that they equally preferred another method.
-The distribution of user preferences post-study are shown in Figure~\ref{fig:preferences}.
+When asked for interface preference for this task after being exposed to all three interfaces, 12 users out of 18 indicated that they prefer the \textbf{AR Point\&Click} interface, including 3 who indicated that they equally preferred another method.
+The distribution of user preferences are shown in Figure~\ref{fig:preferences}.